 The Seventh-day Adventist Church, through its educational program, desires to help youth prepare for effective citizenship in this land, and rewarding citizenship in the new earth.
 The educational program of the church places primary importance on building the character and spiritual foundation of the lives of its children and youth.
 Furthermore, it makes abundant provision for the acquisition and interpretation of what is appropriate from the stock of common secular knowledge and skills for mental, social, vocational, and physical development.

 OBJECTIVES OF ADVENTIST EDUCATION

-The church elementary school will help each child to develop (1) affection and appreciation for the privileges, rights, and responsibilities guaranteed to each individual and social group and (2) respect and a healthy attitude toward each unit of society—the home. , the church, the school and the government.
-The elementary school will offer an organized program that ensures adequate development leading to integral health, both spiritually and physically, mentally and emotionally, providing a basic fund of practical and intellectual knowledge for daily life.
+The church elementary school will help each child develop (1) affection and appreciation for the privileges, rights, and responsibilities guaranteed to each individual and social group and (2) respect for and a healthy attitude toward each unit of society—the home. , the church, the school and the government.
+The elementary school will offer an organized program that ensures adequate development leading to comprehensive health, both spiritually and physically, mentally and emotionally, providing a basic fund of practical and intellectual knowledge for daily life.

 The church-dependent secondary school, based on the results obtained by the primary school, has character building as its basic structure and will try to function realistically, raising the level and maintenance of each student in terms of health, mastery of the fundamental processes of learning, dignified conduct at home, vocational skills, civic instruction, proper use of free time and ethical maturity.
 The secondary school, as an instrument of the philosophy of the church, will seek to achieve objectives of spiritual dedication, self-development, social adjustment, civic responsibility and economic efficiency.